-Conte turns on Salvini as Italy prepares for change
+Conte turns on Salvini, as Italy prepares for change

 In his speech, Conte said political turmoil in Italy could endanger difficult negotiations with the EU over next year's budget and limit Italy's influence on the shape of the new EU commission.

-The outgoing prime minister appeared to signal that he was open to leading a new government which would seek to uphold "Italy's prestige in Europe".
+The outgoing prime minister appeared to signal that he was open to leading a new government which would uphold "Italy's prestige in Europe".

 And this is bad news for Salvini.

-Conte, a previously unknown law professor, has become one of the most popular politicians in Italy since 5MS and the League hoisted him into office in their usual coalition.
+Conte, a previously unknown law professor, has become one of the most popular politicians in Italy since 5MS and the League hoisted him to office in their unusual coalition.

 He could now facilitate the creation of a new government, albeit a short-lived one.